scramjetorg/platform-docs/samples/discord-slack-connection/slack-write/README.md

 # Slack Write

-Read messages from topic and write to slack.
+Read messages from topic and write to Slack.

 In order to get SLACK_WEBHOOK_URL you need to create application in Slack first.
 Please refer to notes in [slack-read](../slack-read/) example.